-What are the Rules?Please be reminded that the New York State Joint Commission on Public Ethics (JCOPE) through the Public Officers Law has established a zero tolerance policy regarding gifts greater than nominal value, from prohibited or disqualified sources (“disqualified sources”).
-Accordingly, as a CUNY employee you cannot solicit or accept gifts, of any value, either directly or indirectly, from any disqualified source, regardless of whether the gift was intended to influence or reward you.
-For CUNY purposes, disqualified sources, such as vendors, students, parents and publishers, include not only those persons and business entities with which CUNY or its constituent Colleges are doing business, but also those persons and business entities interested in doing business with CUNY, or its constituent Colleges, or who have a history of doing business with CUNY or any of its constituent Colleges in the recent past.
+What are the Rules?Please be reminded that the New York State Joint Commission on Public Ethics (JCOPE) through the Public Officers Law has established a zero tolerance policy regarding gifts greater than nominal value from prohibited or interested sources (“interested sources”).
+Accordingly, as a CUNY employee you may not solicit or accept gifts of any value, either directly or indirectly, from any interested source, regardless of whether the gift was intended to influence or reward you.
+For CUNY purposes, interested sources, such as vendors, students, parents and publishers, include not only those persons and business entities with which CUNY or its constituent Colleges are doing business, but also those persons and business entities interested in doing business with CUNY, or its constituent Colleges, or who have a history of doing business with CUNY or any of its constituent Colleges in the recent past.

 Due to recent changes in the New York State Public Officers Law redefining exclusions to the definition of gifts, CUNY employees may accept food or beverage valued at $15 or less without restriction on the source, the place or purposes of receipt (Public Integrity Reform Act (“PIRA”), Chapter 399 of the Laws of 2011).

-Under the Public Officers Law, a disqualified source is defined as “a person or entity that is regulated by, does business with, appears before or negotiates with your agency; lobbies or has litigation adverse to your agency; applies for or receives funds from your agency; or contracts with your agency or another agency when your agency receives the benefit of the contract.”
-This would include a vendor, a company seeking to do business with CUNY, a publisher seeking a favorable review of a proposed textbook, a bookstore, a student or a parent seeking a better grade, or some other preferential treatment, a favorable decision or determination or something else of value.
+Under the state regulations promulgated to enforce the Public Officers Law, an interested source is defined as a person or entity that “is regulated by, negotiates with, appears before in other than a Ministerial Matter, seeks to contract with or has contracts with, or does other business with” your agency or another agency when your agency receives the benefit of the contract.
+This would include a vendor, a union, a company seeking to do business with CUNY, a publisher seeking a favorable review of a proposed textbook, a bookstore, a student or a parent seeking a better grade, or some other preferential treatment, a favorable decision or determination or something else of value.

 What Penalties are Involved?